heyPrakash/Gain.Ai/README.md

-# Carb
+# Carbo

-This is a NextJS starter for Carb, an AI-powered fitness application.
+This is a NextJS starter for Carbo, an AI-powered fitness application.

 To get started, take a look at src/app/page.tsx.